 “That green space over there is where the library used to be.
 The sheriff burned it down.
 He went to jail eventually, and that’s the jail over there.”

 Commissioned by Chinati for $120,000, the Prada Marfa is symbolic of everything what Marfa isn’t and can never be.
 Tellingly, the fake storefront was immediately vandalized the night after it officially debuted.
-Six handbags and fourteen right footed shoes were stolen, and the thieves also spraypainted the word "Dumb" and “Dum Dum” onto the building.
+Six handbags and fourteen shoes (all right footed) were stolen.
+The thieves also spraypainted the word "Dumb" and “Dum Dum” onto the building.
 No one was ever caught, but the going legend has your typical “we don’t take kindly to strangers” motif.
-But truth be told, Marfa and much of Texas was quite welcoming to us as strangers.
+But truth be told, Marfa and much of Texas has that southern style of hospitality mixed with the timelessness of the southwest.

-And so I don’t reckon the vandalism or the divisions here has to do with outsiders, but to decry a certain type of money or influence that seeks to replace rather than enhance local culture.
-On the other side of town is a cinderblock shack branded with a Target logo, another symbol of what a small town in West Texas will never have.
+And so I don’t reckon the vandalism (or the divisions per se) has to do with outsiders, but to decry a certain type of money or influence that seeks to replace rather than enhance local culture.
+On the other side of town is a cinderblock shack branded with a Target logo, another symbol of what a small town in West Texas could never have.

-We were about to head out of town when we had a loose hitch.
-A local sent me to “Bird & Shorty’s”, a repair shop next to the Buns & Roses bakery up on Highway 90.
-When we got there we found five fully abled men sitting in wheelchairs drinking Bud Light.
-When I asked if they could fix the hitch, they pointed at the wheelchairs and said “we’re done for the day”.
-They handed me tools to fix it myself, but eventually I need them to weld it on.
+After the tour, we were ready to head out of town when I discovered had a loose hitch.
+A local hardware store sent me to “Bird & Shorty’s”, a unmarked repair shop next to the Buns & Roses bakery up on Highway 90.
+When we got there we found five fully abled men sitting in wheelchairs drinking Bud Light at 2pm in the afternoon.
+When I asked if they could fix the hitch, they just said “we’re done for the day” and handed me tools to fix it myself.
+I couldn’t thread the busted bolt pattern, so I needed them to weld it on.
 They said okay but only if I had a beer with them, and they insisted that I couldn’t pay them a dime.

-My takeaway from Marfa is the same takeaway I have from other “art destinations” and “placemaking endeavors”.
-There’s always room for newcomers if you want to celebrate what’s already here.
+My takeaway from Marfa is the same takeaway I have from other “art destinations” and “placemaking endeavors” in rural areas.
+There’s more likely to be room for newcomers if you want to celebrate who and what’s already here.